Hidden yet quantifiable: A lower bound for confounding strength using randomized trials

 Given an observational study and a randomized trial, we aim to find a quantity that, with high probability, is a lower bound for the true confounding strength $\Gammatrue$.
 Without loss of generality, we fix the test $\test_{\rct}$ and recall that $\test_{\rct}(\confvalue, \alpha) $ is a deterministic function given the data\footnote{When bootstrap is used to estimate the variance we fix the bootstrap bags for all $\confvalue$.}.
 Hence, we obtain a lower bound for a fixed significance level $\alpha$ by computing

-which is, in words, the smallest $\Gamma$ such that the test accepts the null hypothesis.
+that is, in words, the smallest $\Gamma$ such that the test accepts the null hypothesis.
 In practice, we compute $\gammalb$ with a grid search over values of $\confvalue$ starting from $1$ until the first test acceptance.

-We show in the following proposition that $\gammalb$ is a valid lower bound for $\Gammatrue$. \begin{prop} Let $\gammalb$ be as in Equation~\eqref{eq:lb1} for a fixed significance level $\alpha$.
-Then, under the setting described in~\Cref{sec:setting}, $\gammalb$ is an asymptotically valid lower bound, i.e.
+We show in the following proposition that $\gammalb$ is a valid lower bound for $\Gammatrue$. \begin{prop} Let $\gammalb$ be as in Equation~\eqref{eq:lb1} for a fixed level $\alpha$.
+Then, under the setting described in~\Cref{sec:setting}, and the same assumptions as in Proposition~\ref{prop:test}, $\gammalb$ is an asymptotically valid lower bound,

 \end{prop} \begin{proof} Note that by definition of $\gammalb$, we have that

 where the last inequality follows from the asymptotic validity of the test in Proposition~\ref{prop:test}. \end{proof}